JGriffiths47/MS1-GowerClimbingHut/README.md

 On all pages:
 - A floating header/navigation bar that remains visible as the user scrolls down the page, allowing them to easily navigate through different parts of my site easily at all times.
 The navigation links include a hover pseudo element that changes the colour as they are moused over to provide visual feedback to the user
 ![Screenshot of header](readme-assets/readme-images/nav-hover.png)
 - A footer detailing contact details, links to social media (which also change colour as they are moused over) and an embeded Google Map, making it easy for the customer to know exactly where we are located.
+The links to our social media accounts will open on a new tab to ensure the user is easily able to navigate back to our site.
 ![Screenshot of footer](readme-assets/readme-images/footer.png)
 - A favicon so that the site is easily identifiable amongst many open tabs

 index.html:
 - A large hero image with a keyframes animation giving an appealing visual effect for the user when they arrive at the site
 - Links to the main pages in the site, represented by relevant images.
 These have a mouse over effect giving visual feedback to users
+- Reviews from previous customers to give site users reassurance of the services the business can provide.
 ![Screenshot of home page](readme-assets/readme-images/index-screenshot.png)

 activities.html
-- Details of climbing and other activities in the local area, including links to external websites for further information
+- Details of climbing and other activities in the local area, including links to external websites for further information, allowing the user to be fully informed of climbing and other activities that are available.
+- All external links will open on a separate tab so that the user can navigate back to our site easily.
 ![Screenshot of activities page](readme-assets/readme-images/activities-screenshot.png)

 accommodation.html